How to Win Your Consumers’ Hearts

 2. Set up a SurveyMonkey Account

-Go on www.surveymonkey.com and set up an account.
+Go to www.surveymonkey.com and set up an account.
 Explore the various templates they have to offer and start creating a survey that will meet your most immediate need.

 3. Start Learning